dionys93/ety-dictionary/data-text/inglisce/orthography/alphabet-and-letters/letter-combinations/vowels/by-letter/i/IE.md

 to marry → to mârie

 #### Mid-Word Position
-IE appears in the middle of some verbs.
+IE appears in the middle of some verbs, typically replacing Modern English EE or EA.

 **Examples:**
 to feel → to fiele
 to deal → to diele
 to kneel → to niele
 to meet → to miete
+field → fielde

 ### Noun Patterns

 #### Singular Ending -IE
-Nouns ending in -Y in Modern English use -IE in the singular.
+Modern English nouns ending in -Y become -IE in Inglisce singular forms.

-**Pattern:** -IE singular → -IS plural
+**Pattern:** Modern English -Y → Inglisce -IE (singular) → -IS (plural)

 **Examples:**
 enemy → enemie, enemis
-community → comunetie, comunetis
-policy → pólicie, pólicis
+community → comunetie, comunetis policy → pólicie, pólicis

 ### Cross-References